rangle/ngCourse2/handout/modules/lazy-loading-module.md

 When we load our application for the first time, the `AppModule` along the `AppComponent` will be loaded in the browser and we should see the navigation system and the text "Eager Component".
 Until this point, the `LazyModule` has not being downloaded, only when we click the link "Lazy" the needed code will be downloaded and we will see the message "Lazy Component" in the browser.

-We have effectively lazy loaded a module.
+We have effectively lazily loaded a module.